Matrilineality: Oceania

+The Diyari people of South Australia are described by Francis James Gillen and Walter Baldwin Spencer in their 1899 book The Native Tribes of Central Australia (in which the name is spelled Dieri) as counting their descent "in the female line".
+The Tiwi people living on the Tiwi Islands of Australia's Northern Territory base their social structure on matrilineal kinship groups.
+Traditional marriage practices have persisted in spite of the presence of Christian missionaries on the islands.

 Matrilineal identification within Judaism

 Matriliny in Judaism or matrilineal descent in Judaism is the tracing of Jewish descent through the maternal line.
 Close to all Jewish communities have followed matrilineal descent from at least early Tannaitic (c.
 10–70 CE) times through modern times.

 The origins and date-of-origin of matrilineal descent in Judaism are uncertain.
 Orthodox Judaism maintains that matrilineal descent is an Oral Law from at least the time of the Receiving of the Torah on Mount Sinai (c.
 1310 BCE).
 According to some modern academic opinions, it was likely instituted in either the early Tannaitic period (c.
 10–70 CE) or the time of Ezra (c.
 460 BCE).

 In practice, Jewish denominations define "Who is a Jew?" via descent in different ways.
 All denominations of Judaism have protocols for conversion for those who are not Jewish by descent.

 Orthodox Judaism and Conservative Judaism still practice matrilineal descent.
 Karaite Judaism, which rejects the Oral Law, generally practices patrilineal descent.
 Reconstructionist Judaism has recognized Jews of patrilineal descent since 1968.

 In 1983, the Central Conference of American Rabbis of Reform Judaism passed a resolution waiving the need for formal conversion for anyone with at least one Jewish parent, provided that either (a) one is raised as a Jew, by Reform standards, or (b) one engages in an appropriate act of public identification, formalizing a practice that had been common in Reform synagogues for at least a generation.
 This 1983 resolution departed from the Reform Movement's previous position requiring formal conversion to Judaism for children without a Jewish mother.
 However, the closely associated Israel Movement for Reform and Progressive Judaism has rejected this resolution and requires formal conversion for anyone without a Jewish mother.